ryan9dai/XAI_Project_App/README.md

 Ryan Dai at ryan9dai.us@gmail.com

 ## 🧠 Academic Disclaimer
 This project is for educational purposes only and is not intended for real trading or financial advice.
+Please feel free to share this project, and you can include my name.

+## Use of AI
+This project was primarily guided by AI and a family member.
+It was entirely coded using ChatGPT and Claude, using many different models from each.